XQueryInstitute/Course-Materials/exercises/exercise-1.md

 ###Exercise #3

 I mentioned that other dialectics of Pig Latin exist.
-In fact, this is the version we speak at home.
+In fact, we speak a different version at home.
 In this version, all the consonants preceeding the vowel must be moved to the end of the word before adding "ay".
 So "there" becomes "erethay."
 If the word starts with a vowel, then the rules remain the same as previously.Your function should turn "I speak Pig Latin" into "Iay eakspay igpay atinlay"

 *Hint: A good way to approach this problem without relying on regular expressions is to write a recursive function to handle moving the leading consonants to the end of each word.*